Lucasario/Lucasario-BDAOrg/README.md

 # Lucasario-BDAOrg

-So, why did I decide to take this course?
+So, why did I, Cassius Peter, a grad student in ORIE, take this course?

 Well, the thing that put this course on my radar was that I needed a requirement to complete my Masters of Engineering in ORIE.
 But there were a lot of classes